 A2 I am more concerned about the status of this species.
 F has increased sharply since 2014 (it is now above Fpa) and the stock is close (below) MSYtrigger but well below the historical levels (compare the year 2020 with the period 1974-84).
-It is true that it is over Flim but we will see what happens if fishing mortality is not cut in the next years.
+It is true that it is over Flim but we will see what happens if fishing mortality is not cut.
+Agreed and noted.